 Behavior Modification for Dog Gate Training and Why Pushing them off Doesn’t Work

 It can even be seen as a game to many dogs.
-If they jump, and you just push them off, they will most likely come back, and get pushed off again and again.
+If they jump and you just push them off, they will most likely come back and get pushed off repeatedly.
 If you keep pushing them off, it will keep happening.

 Find Something for Him to Do Instead

 Be proactive about jumping dogs.
-Start training with practicing when entering the home.
-Look past them and walk away and put your items away first.
-Don’t acknowledge them until you put your coat, keys and other belongings where they normally go.
+Start training by practicing when entering the home.
+Look past them and walk away, and put your items away first.
+Don’t acknowledge them until you put your coat, keys, and other belongings where they usually go.

 Do what you need to do before greeting your pup.
-This will develop a pattern of them seeing that jumping has no desired effects.
-Once you are done with what you need to do, give your pup lots of affection and a treat.
+This will develop a pattern, understanding that jumping has no desired effects.
+Give your pup lots of affection and a treat once you are done with what you need to do.
 They will begin to associate “no jumping with positive reinforcement.”

 Once you have taught them that jumping on people has no desired effects, you can move on to gates you are trying to keep them from jumping over.
 Start with door training when you come home.

-Practicing sitting, when in front of the gate, then rewarding them, with affection and treats, will show them that not jumping gates, brings pleasurable rewards for them.
-Make sure all members of the home are practicing sit when he is by any gate or fence.
-If he is quite excited, then try using a leash.
+Practicing sitting when in front of the gate, then rewarding them with affection and treats will show them that not jumping gates brings pleasurable rewards for them.
+Make sure all home members are practicing sitting when he is by any gate or fence.
+If he is pretty excited, then try using a leash.

 Ask someone to assist you.
-Have them start to move closer to the dog, at a slow pace.
-Hold the leash while they walk towards you.
-Have your assistant keep walking towards the dog while he is on a leash and reward him each time he doesn’t jump.
-This will also show that jumping equals no rewards, whereas no jumping equals being pet, and getting a snack.
+Ask the person helping you to move closer to the dog at a slow pace.
+Hold the leash while they walk toward you.
+Have your assistant walk toward the dog while it is on a leash and reward him each time he doesn’t jump.
+This will also show that jumping equals no rewards, whereas no jumping equals being a pet and getting a snack.

 Practice Makes Perfect

-Keep up this training with as many individuals as you can get to help you.
-The more the merrier in this situation.
+Keep up this training with as many individuals as possible to see faster results.
+The more, the merrier in this situation.
 You want them to be ready for any person or exciting thing that they see.

 Once they master this part, try having the other assistants try the door portion we mentioned earlier.
 You want them to become accustomed to different people.
 Start with the leash, and wean off as he improves.